Scheduled MonumentsEnglandCross dyke and platform barrow 460m south east of Chanctonbury Ring hillfort

 What is Cross dyke and platform barrow 460m south east of Chanctonbury Ring hillfort?

-Cross dyke and platform barrow 460m south-east of Chanctonbury Ring hillfort is a prehistoric monument comprising two distinct archaeological features located in West Sussex.
+Cross dyke and platform barrow 460m south east of Chanctonbury Ring is a Bronze Age ritual and defensive monument located on the South Downs near Worthing in West Sussex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015121.

 Who is responsible for protecting Cross dyke and platform barrow 460m south east of Chanctonbury Ring hillfort?